Incarnations of the Doctor

 Professor Chronotis (Fourth and Eighth Doctors) note

 A kindly old Time Lord renegade whom the Doctor knows of old, Chronotis has disguised his TARDIS as his college living room and retired to live on Earth as a Cambridge professor.
 However, it turns out that he is actually Salyavin, a Time Lord criminal, who has apparently reformed and forgotten all about his past.

 - Absent-Minded Professor: He's getting a little dotty in his old age.

 - Actually, I Am Him: Chronotis is actually the former Time Lord criminal Salyavin.

-- Continuity Snarl: So did the events of "Shada" happen with the Fourth or Eighth Doctors?
+- Continuity Snarl: So did the events of "Shada" happen with the Fourth or Eighth Doctor?
 The BBC has never made an official stance, while the book A Brief History Of Time Lords takes the view that both versions happened.

-- Cursed with Awesome: How he views his mental powers, since they made a pariah amongst the power-hungry paranoid Time Lords.
+- Cursed with Awesome: How he views his mental powers, since they made him a pariah amongst the power-hungry paranoid Time Lords.

 - Dark and Troubled Past: Salyavin was a feared criminal with extraordinary mental powers at least, that's the official record; in reality his exploits were exaggerated as in completely fabricated by the other Time Lords, who feared that he would use his mental powers to take control of the planet; in reality Salyavin just wanted a quiet life.

 - Doctor Whomage: Professor Chronotis is something of an Expy of the retired Fourth Doctor Douglas Adams originally wanted to write this serial about.